 Enter nutrition.
 While Orsha is as hardcore as it gets when it comes to evidence and data, she saw an opportunity to take holistic nutrition to a new level by integrating it with her science background.
-So she took post-grad training to become a C.H.N (Certified in Holistic Nutrition) and started applying rigor to the practice, making connections with her work in neuroscience and imbuing it with a new credibility.
+So she took further training after her graduate degree to become a C.H.N (Certified in Holistic Nutrition) and started applying rigor to the practice, making connections with her work in neuroscience and imbuing it with a new credibility.
 She’d found a new way to help people with their food and their health.

 But in order make the insights Orsha was synthesizing practical they had to connect to the food on someone’s plate.
 And before everything, Orsha is a foodie!
 She’s a passionate fan of real, whole foods and local and seasonal flavours.
 She’s not into fad diets or food trends.
 She loves real comfort foods that take you back to your roots, but with an evidence-based, brain health-promoting spin.

 As 2016 unfolds, Orsha is at the forefront of a Brain Food Revolution, helping people understand 1) the connection between what they eat and how they think, feel and perform, and 2) how everyone can feed their brain, no matter who they are or where they're at.